matique/act_with_bag/README.md

 Boolean and Date fields require explicit typing, others are treated as string.

+Types :integer and :float forces a conversion before storing the value, a convenience similar to ActiveRecord handling due to migration definitions.

 Technical background: getters and putters are injected into models.
 If baggies of type :date are being used then params must be corrected before an update_attributes.